 I spent most of my life feeling “not good enough.”
 Can you relate?
 That’s actually a rhetorical question.
 Most of the people I know feel this way.
-It’s as if we all come with the “not good enough” chip implanted in our mind.
+It’s as if we all come with a “not good enough” chip implanted in our mind.
 It’s not always obvious it’s there though.
-We might have to do some digging to find the string of thoughts.
+We might have to do some digging through the string of thoughts.

-For example: "I’m feeling upset."
+For example: One might say, "I’m feeling upset."
 Why?
 "Because my boss didn’t like the work I did on this project I worked so hard on."
 Why is that bad?
 "Because then I might not get a promotion this year and my colleagues will."
 What does that mean?
 "I’m not good enough."
-Yup, and there it is.
+Yup, there it is.

 And that’s just the bigger picture striving for “good enough.”
-There’s also navigating the nuances of the day-to-day that make for a minefield of possible “not good enough” triggers - relationship dynamics with your partner or colleagues, interactions with strangers in Starbucks, overheard office politics at work.
+There’s also navigating the nuances of the day-to-day that make for a minefield of possible “not good enough” triggers - relationship dynamics with your partner or colleagues, interactions with strangers in Starbucks, overheard office politics at work, scrolling through photos of others lives on social media.
 All these situations have the potential to unconsciously make your mind weave its way through a series of thoughts that lead back to “I’m not good enough.”
-On the surface you may feel stressed, sad, uneasy, angry, but if we were to look closer, it’d be there.
+On the surface you may feel stressed, sad, uneasy, angry, and think you know why, but if we were to look closer, underneath those thoughts about the specific situation, “I’m not good enough” would be there.

 Yes, you can decide to stop.
-Although you’re approval seeking from something that exists in your mind, it’s not actually you.
-It’s all coming from external sources that you’ve internalized.
-You can break free from that.
-You can choose to stop allowing external circumstances to dictate your worth.
+You can break free from this thinking.
+You can choose to stop allowing external circumstances to dictate or mean anything about your worth.
 To do anything other than that is craziness when you think about it.
 There’s no winning.
 You can’t control the world and will spend your life anxious and stressed out trying to only create outcomes that (to you) mean you’re ok.
-And deep down, for myself and I’m sure others, you don’t even genuinely care about those things/goals/achievements etc. The real you never decided you wanted to do them in the first place.
-You’re not doing them because they bring you joy, you just picked up somewhere that’s what’s required to be “enough.”
+And deep down, for myself and I’m sure others, you don’t even genuinely care about those goals/achievements etc. The real you never decided you wanted to pursue them in the first place.
+You’re not pursuing them because they bring you joy, you just picked up somewhere that’s what’s required to be “enough.”